palpalani/laravel-sqs-queue-json-reader/README.md

     ]
 ```

-In your .env file, choose sqs-plain as your new default queue driver:
+In your .env file, choose sqs-json as your new default queue driver:

 ```
 QUEUE_DRIVER=sqs-json